Hoya Harvest Garden

 The Hoya Harvest Garden is creating a sense of shared responsibility around sustainable food systems by integrating farming spaces into the campus, generating food for the community, hands-on learning experiences, and dialogue around human impacts and food production.

-Conventional food systems in the United States are widely acknowledged as having negative environmental and social impacts, with serious consequences for both people and the planet.
+The Hoya Harvest Garden invites the community to learn about alternatives to conventional food systems widely acknowledged as having negative environmental and social impacts.
 Food production is responsible for more than a fourth of global greenhouse gas emissions, mass deforestation and topsoil loss, and waterways polluted by excessive fertilizers and pesticides.
 At the same time, food security is increasingly at risk due to climate change and millions of people remain food-insecure.
-For further reading, please view our Suggested Reading List.
+In contrast, the Hoya Harvest Garden centers sustainable approaches to nourishing communities.
+Students will be able to take part in internships, capstone projects, and volunteer opportunities as well as workshops and community lectures, all while being encouraged to think critically about food and the environment.

 The Hoya Harvest Garden is part of an existing network of dedicated gardeners across Georgetown University’s campus.